-The application process includes two phases: a Concept Paper phase, and a Full Application phase.
+The application process includes two submission phases: Concept Paper, and Full Application.
 Only applicants who have submitted an eligible Concept Paper will be eligible to submit a Full Application.

 All submissions must conform to the form and content requirements described below, including maximum page lengths.